 Softee Baby is a 100% acrylic fiber and is considered lightweight three yarn.
 It is available in a palette of colors ranging from bright to muted and ombres all of which are perfect for crochet baby projects!

-Be sure to take a look at it the yarn, so you can see how beautiful it will be when it is worked up in a baby blanket.
+Be sure to take a close look at the yarn, so you can see how beautiful it will be when it is worked up in a baby blanket.
 Psst… this is a soft yarn that is perfect for a blanket!

 Baby Blanket Yarn from Bernat

 Baby Blanket Yarn is a 100% polyester yarn that is a super bulky six weight yarn.
 It is a larger yarn that makes crocheting a baby blanket seem easy because it works up so fast.
 You can find it in the baby blanket variety or the regular blanket yarn style.
-Either yarn would work great for a baby blanket.
+Either yarn would work great for a soft baby blanket.

 The Sea Soft Blanket here on Easy Crochet will give you a good idea of what blanket yarn will look liked crocheted into a baby blanket.